 BNP wanted to find an innovative product that would retain the user-friendliness of contactless while improving the overall experience.

-- Also, the fingerprint reference data captured by the biometric sensor are securely stored locally on the card chip.
-They are neither kept on bank servers, nor by merchants, nor sent over the air during transactions.
+Also, the fingerprint reference data captured by the biometric sensor are securely stored locally on the card chip.
+They are neither kept on bank servers, by merchants, or sent over the air during transactions.

-- It makes the payment experience frictionless for the cardholder – especially when compared with other forms of authentication such as entering a PIN.
+It makes the payment experience frictionless for the cardholder – especially compared to other forms of authentication, such as entering a PIN.

 • Added layer of authentication for extra security